AlFahimBinFaruk/CP_Templates/Math/Number_Theory/Modular Exponenciation.md

     while (y > 0)
     {
-        // if y is odd
         if (y & 1)
         {
             res = (res * x) % p;
         }

-        // we are sure that y is even. y = y >> 1; // y = y / 2
+        y = y >> 1; // y = y / 2
         x = (x * x) % p;
     }